abraia/abraia-multiple/README.md

 hsi.plot_images(imgs, cmap='jet')
 ```

-Or, we can reduce the dimensionality applying principal components analysis (PCA).
-We can get the first three principal components into a three bands pseudoimage, and visualize this pseudoimage.
+Another option is to reduce dimensionality using PCA and create a 3-channel pseudo-RGB image from the first three principal components.

 ```python
 pc_img = hsi.principal_components(img)